Spectral Analysis of the Schr\"odinger Operator for the Incommensurate System: Spectrum of the Schrödinger operator

 \section{Spectrum of the Schrödinger operator $\mathscr{H}$}

-Building on our previous analysis of the extended Schrödinger operator $\tilde{\mathscr{H}}$ embedded in higher dimensions and on the introduction of a regularization technique and the investigation of the corresponding regularized operator $\tilde{\mathscr{H}}^{\delta}$, we return to study the spectrum of the original Schrödinger operator $\mathscr{H}$ for the incommensurate system.
+Building on our previous analysis of the extended Schrödinger operator $\tilde{\mathscr{H}}$, together with the introduction of a regularization technique and the analysis of the corresponding regularized operator $\tilde{\mathscr{H}}^{\delta}$, we now return to the spectrum of the original Schrödinger operator $\mathscr{H}$ for the incommensurate system.